 This comes down to employer branding!
 One of the big things that smaller businesses don’t understand is this concept of employer branding.
 What I see a lot of them do is that their stuck hiring in the 1920’s.
-They write job descriptions with the exact specifications you need in a person and you cant get that job without these.
+They write job descriptions with the exact specifications you need in a person, and you cant get that job without these.
 But I’m sorry this is not the case anymore.
-There are a lot fewer people in the job market and there are a lot fewer people who are perfect for you.
+There are a lot fewer people in the job market, and there are a lot fewer people who are perfect for you.
 We need to focus on attracting the right people.

 For example, if we use a business the size of 27 people.
-That’s already big enough of a business with a culture that’s bigger than you.
+That’s already big enough of a company with a culture that’s bigger than you.
 So I would start going around to people that have high-level roles and start asking them questions like how it feels to work at the company?
 And what can we be doing better?
 If your not making every business decision with what they say in mind then your not doing it right.

 What do you start with low budget employer branding for SME’s?